|Nutritional Guidelines (per serving)|

 Blanche peppers and fill a large pot half full with water.
 Add 1 teaspoon of salt and bring to a boil.
 Add peppers, reduce heat, cover, and simmer for 5 minutes.
 Drain peppers and set aside.

 Cook one cup of basmati rice according to package directions.

 Add olive oil to a large skillet, then heat to medium-high and brown the ground beef.
-Add diced vegetables and cook mixture until the vegetables are tender but not overcooked.
+Add diced vegetables and cook the mixture until the vegetables are tender but not overcooked.
 Add tomatoes, tomato paste, crushed garlic, oregano, basil, 1 teaspoon salt, and 1/2 teaspoon of pepper.
 Simmer for about 10 minutes.

 Add rice and cooked ground beef mixture in a large bowl, then stir to combine.
-Add half of shredded cheddar cheese and stir to blend.
+Add half of the shredded cheddar cheese and stir to blend.
 Stuff peppers with meat mixture and place in a 3-quart baking dish.
 Top each pepper with remaining cheese.